Practical Nurse Diploma

 - Minimum of 18 years of age.

 - CPR Healthcare Provider Level Certificate.
 This must be the course provided by the Heart and Stroke Foundation and it must be updated every 12 months.
-It is available for students at the beginning of the fall semester.
+It is available for students in the spring.

 - Police Information Check (PIC) with a Vulnerable Sector Search.
 PICs are valid for the duration of the PN Program, however, students are responsible to inform faculty of any changes to their PICs during the PN program.
 The PIC must be dated no earlier than ninety (90) days prior to the start of the PN Program.